Kungsbacka/LifecycleManager/README.md

 ## Deploying
 1. Create a service account (preferably a Managed Service Account) with the appropriate permissions (see below)
 2. Create a folder on a server and copy/clone LifecycleManager to the folder
-3. Copy DLLs for the assemblies above to the folder: Kungsbacka.DS.dll, Kungsbacka.AccountTasks.dll, Kungsbacka.CommonExtensions.dll, EPPlus.dll and Newtonsoft.Json.dll.
+3. Create a subfolder called lib and copy DLLs for the assemblies above to the folder (Kungsbacka.DS.dll, Kungsbacka.AccountTasks.dll, Kungsbacka.CommonExtensions.dll, EPPlus.dll and Newtonsoft.Json.dll).
 4. Rename Config.example.ps1 to Config.ps1 and update it with settings for your environment.
 5. Register a new event source on the server: [System.Diagnostics.EventLog]::CreateEventSource('LifecycleManager', 'Application')
 6. Register a scheduled task (see below)